WeblateOrg/weblate/docs/user/checks.rst

 :Flag to ignore: ``ignore-end-semicolon``

 Checks that semicolons at the end of sentences are replicated between both source and translation.
-This can be useful to keep formatting of entries such as desktop files.

 .. seealso::